rfong/sustenance/bread/sourdough_ciabatta.md

 ### First day

 Dissolve the starter and yeast in the water.
 Sift the salt into the flour.
 Combine.
-Stir until the dough comes together and gluten strands develop, about 15-20 minutes.
+Stir until the dough comes together and some gluten strands develop.

 Get a bowl of water to dip your hands in.
 You will need continuously wet hands and a wet bench scraper to get anywhere near this dough without turning your hands into sticky dough balls.
 I tend to dip my hands between each time I touch the dough.